EternalEthan06/NextG-GodamLah-2.0-Team-VerifyX/README.md

 We go beyond simple facial scans.
 Every biometric verification step includes Liveliness Detection to prevent fraud and spoofing attempts.

 - This system actively verifies that the person presenting the biometric sample is a real, live human being, not a photograph, video replay, or deepfake.
 - It protects against unauthorized access using static images or recordings.

 ### 2. Multi-Factor Biometric Enrollment (MFA)

 Users enroll and authenticate using a combination of methods.
-For vault access, the user must successfully pass **two of the three** chosen biometric verification methods, providing an extra layer of defense beyond traditional 2FA.
+For vault access, the user must successfully pass **two of the three** chosen biometric verification methods, providing an extra layer of defense beyond traditional 2FA. **The face used for recognition must match the face performing the biometric test.**

 | Biometric Method | Purpose |
 | :--- | :--- |